underscoredotspace/watchy-revolution/PORTING.md

 Change `drawWatchFace` to `show`

-That only leaves weather. `Watchy-Screens` breaks weather out into its own file.
-So add `#include <GetWeather.h>` to your includes, add a `using namespace Watchy_GetWeather;` after your includes (we'll fix that in a minute) and change `getWeatherData` to `getWeather` - Watchy Screen changed the name.
+That only leaves weather. `Watchy-Screens` moves weather into its own file.
+So add `#include <GetWeather.h>` to your includes, add a `using namespace Watchy_GetWeather;` after your includes (we'll fix that too in a minute) and change `getWeatherData` to `getWeather` - Watchy Screen changed the name.

 ### That's it!
 Almost.

 That's the minimal code changes.
 You should be able to build and upload the watch face, and it should display properly.
 But `using namespace Blah;` is bad coding practice.
-So we should clean that up. delete the line `using namespace Watchy_GetWeather;` and rebuild.
+So we will clean that up.
+Delete the line `using namespace Watchy_GetWeather;` and rebuild.
 You should see three complaints about names `not declared in this scope` add `Watchy_GetWeather::` to all of them.
 Next do the same thing with `using namespace Watchy;` This time there will be quite a few more errors.
 Most of them related to `display` and `currentTime` - add `Watchy::` to all of them.

 Done.